scott89/deeplens_eval/README.md

  * Cuda enabled GPUs

 * How to run:
- 1. Download pretrained models from [here](http://pan.dlut.edu.cn/share?id=tuvjqqshhgyu) and place checkpoint files in 'model/'.
- 2. Run `python eval.py`, the input image and the corresponding depth maps will be displayed.
+ 1. Run `python eval.py`, the input image and the corresponding depth maps will be displayed.
- 3. Select the focal point by clicking on the image and slide the slider to adjust aperture radius.
+ 2. Select the focal point by clicking on the image and slide the slider to adjust aperture radius.
 Shallow depth of field effects will be rendered automatically.

 ### Citing Our Work